PACZone/wPAC/README.md

 ## Contract Overview

-The main contract file is `WrappedPAC.sol` which implements the ERC20 interface.
+The main contract file is `wpac.sol` which implements the ERC20 interface.
 It also integrates functionalities for bridging PAC tokens from one blockchain to another.
 The contract is upgradeable and follows the Ownable and Pausable patterns for security and control.

 ## Project Structure